Think you’ll buy WPForms?

 You may not have a use in mind for this right now, but it can be incredibly useful when a need arises.

 So that’s my full behind-the-scenes review of WPForms WordPress plugin.

 The Basic package is a great value as it gives you access to unlimited form building and the conditional logic add-on.
 You can get a lot done with that alone.

 I would recommend the Plus package only if you’re going to use WPForms for building an email list.
 Otherwise, the Pro package is worth the upgrade as it gives you access to some incredibly powerful add-ons, such as post submissions, form abandonment, and the payment add-ons.

-Lastly, if you think you’ll be using WPForms for years, then by all means, treat yourself to the Ultimate package.
+Lastly, if you think you’ll be using WPForms for years, then by all means, treat yourself to the Elite package.

 Will you be grabbing a copy of WPForms?
 Is there anything else you’d like to see or know about it?
 Let me know in the comments below.

-Use coupon code SAVE20 to get 20% off of WPForms now.
+Use coupon code SAVE50 to get 50% off of WPForms now.

 Thanks for reading!
 I want to let you know that I am an affiliate of WPForms.
 That means I get paid a commission at no additional cost to you if you sign up.
 I hope you find my WPForms review useful regardless of your purchase decision.